 It was about finding purpose and living intentionally.
 It was about being mindful and observant of what an urge to shop really meant.
 It was being ruthless with my questioning and compassionate when I heard the honest answers.
 It was about learning how to be comfortable with gaps and space.
 It was about learning to love the silence that space and gaps bring in my external surrounding and internal sanctuary.

 Breaking Up with the Broken Narrative

 Embracing minimalism has been an exercise in welcoming feelings of ease, contentment, and fullness into my life—three feelings, which I admit, were not the most comfortable feelings to let in.

 Even though I had grown used to the broken narrative of equating being a black girl with struggle, and though I initially resisted the possibilities of happiness that a life of minimalism showed, I knew my initial hesitation was fear and would be short-lived.
 I pushed myself to live up to the new expectation and new narrative that I, as a brown girl, could be happy, with less.
-That I, as brown girl, could trust my instincts to know when it was okay to buy and when I was use shopping and clutter as a distraction from doing some internal work.
+That I, as a brown girl, could trust my instincts to know when it was okay to buy and when I was using shopping and clutter as a distraction from doing some internal work.

 Minimalism is the new path to happiness for brown girls.
 I’m convinced.
 My life, my relationships, and bank account are proof of it.